burton999dev/CalcNoteHelp/documents/en/settings.md

 ## Keypad Settings
 |Setting|Description|
 |:-----------|:------------|
+[Customizing Keypad](customizing_keypad.md)|You can customize a keypad layout as you like.
+Also you can hide unnecessary keypad.
-Vibrate on touch|Set whether to vibrate when you tap the button.
+Key arrangement|Choose the key arrangement. `calculator` or `phone` Button text size|Choose the text size of button. `Small` or `Medium` or `Large` Vibrate on touch|Set whether to vibrate when you tap the button.
 Play sound on touch|Set whether to play sound when you tap the button.
 Sound source is `Media volume` settings.
-Sub button caption|Choose the way to show the sub button caption. `the operations` or `ellipsis mark` Button text size|Choose the text size of button. `Small` or `Medium` or `Large` Sub button input method|Choose the method to input the sub button. `Long Tap` or `Swipe` Key arrangement|Choose the key arrangement. `calculator` or `phone` Fit the height to soft keyboard|Set whether to adjust the height of keypad automatically.<br>**You need to restart app in order to reflect this setting.**
+Sub button caption|Choose the way to show the sub button caption. `the operations` or `ellipsis mark` Sub button input method|Choose the method to input the sub button. `Long Tap` or `Swipe` Use the popup keypad|Set whether to show the popup keypad when you enter the function parameter.
+Fit the height to soft keyboard|Set whether to adjust the height of keypad automatically.<br>**You need to restart app in order to reflect this setting.**
 Percentage of height to the screen(%)|Set the height of keypad as percentage of height to the screen.

 ## Editor Settings
 |Setting|Description|
 |:-----------|:------------|
-Editor text color|Set the text color for the editor area and results area.
-Editor text color for negative value|Set the text color for the results area for negative value.
-Editor background color|Set the background color for the editor area and results area.
 Font|Set the font family for the line numbers, editor area, results area and total area.
 Text size|Set the text size for the line numbers, editor area, results area and total area.
 Show line numbers|Set whether to show the line numbers.
-Line No text color|Set the text color for the line numbers.
-Line No background color|Set the background color for the line numbers.
 Show ruled line|Set whether to show the ruled line on the editor area and results area.
-Ruled line color|Set the line color for the ruled line.
-Restore Defaults|Restore default settings

 ## Appearance Settings
 |Setting|Description|
 |:-----------|:------------|
+Theme|Theme is like a template for the appearance settings.
+CalcNote provides 10 themes, `Default`, `Pink`, `Purple`, `Blue`, `Teal`, `Green`, `Light Green`, `Lime`, `Orange` and `Brown`.
+You can customize the appearance settings after applying a theme.
-Action Bar background color|Set the background color for the Action bar Action Bar text color|Set the text color for the Action bar Side Menu Header background color|Set the background color for the header of side menu Side Menu Header text color|Set the text color for header of side menu Frame color|Set the background color for the frame.
+Action Bar background color|Set the background color for the Action bar Action Bar text color|Set the text color for the Action bar Side Menu Header background color|Set the background color for the header of side menu Side Menu Header text color|Set the text color for header of side menu Editor background color|Set the background color for the editor area and results area.
+Editor text color|Set the text color for the editor area and results area.
+Editor text color for negative value|Set the text color for the results area for negative value.
+Line No background color|Set the background color for the line numbers.
+Line No text color|Set the text color for the line numbers.
+Ruled line color|Set the line color for the ruled line.
+Frame color|Set the background color for the frame.
 Keypad menu color|Set the icon color for the keypad switch.
-Keypad menu size|Choose the size of icon for the keypad switch. `Small` or `Medium` or `Large` Button text color|Set the text color for keypad button Button background color|Set the background color for primary keypad buttons Secondary button background color|Set the background color for secondary keypad buttons.
+Keypad menu size|Choose the size of icon for the keypad switch. `Small` or `Medium` or `Large` Button background color|Set the background color for primary keypad buttons Secondary button background color|Set the background color for secondary keypad buttons.
-Button border color|Set the border color for keypad button Restore Defaults|Restore default settings.
+Button border color|Set the border color for keypad button Button text color|Set the text color for keypad button Restore Defaults|Restore default settings.

 ## Computation Settings
 |Setting|Description|
 |:-----------|:------------|
 Display format|Set the display format for numeric.
-Accuracy (max digits in fraction)|Set the accuracy for decimal.
+Result alignment|Set the alignment for result. `Left` or `Right` Accuracy (max digits in fraction)|Set the accuracy for decimal.
 Round behavior|Set the rounding behavior for decimal.
+Fix number of decimal places|Set whether to fix the decimal number of digit.
-Trigonometry|Set the trigonometry modes. `Degrees` or `Radians`
+Trigonometry|Set the trigonometry modes. `Degrees` or `Radians` or `Gradians`

 ## Result Settings
 |Setting|Description|